How To Update WordPress Themes

 Your WordPress theme is now updated …

-Repeat the process described above to update all of your remaining themes, or use the method below to bulk upgrade multiple themes.
+Repeat the above to update all of your outdated themes, or use the method below to update multiple themes at once.

-Update your theme using the “Updates” screen as shown below:
+Update your WordPress theme from the “Updates” screen as shown below:

-To view all themes on your website that require updating, click on Dashboard > Updates
+To view all themes installed on your site that require updating, click on Dashboard > Updates

 Check the box next to all the themes you want to update and click on Update Themes to complete the bulk update process …